Customize an Application

 to be deployed as a standalone application.

-not need to include code to convert
+include code to convert

 char to a numeric MATLAB type.
+Non numeric inputs to the application may result in an error.

 The compiler uses a dependency analysis function to automatically determine what additional MATLAB files are required for the application to package and run.
 These files are automatically packaged into the generated binary.
 The compiler does not generate any wrapper code that allows direct access to the functions defined by the required files.